rishav-singh-0/resume-latex/projects/interview.md

 # HR Questions

 1. Tell me about yourself.
+- my name, year and college, (maybe marks)
+- why i joined ec
+- technical skills - programming languages - python, c, c++, verilog, bash.
+  Also familiar with technologies such as ROS, microprocessors, some web, some app technologies.
+I am project based learner.
+Tried variety of things and explored and learned various technologies whenever needed.
+- projects - vitarana drone, hydroponics iot
+- participated in eyrc and reached till prefinals round. also won an internship opportunity at eYantra IIT Bombay.
+- am a part of Abhiyanta as a tech lead, associate developer at ddu connect.
+- hobbies - write technical blogs, play with linux desktop environments

 2. What is your greatest strength?
 3. What is your greatest weakness?
 - Being straight forward about everything